- Student AffairsStudent Affairs

 The comprehensive fee covering tuition, room and board provides basic medical care at the Amherst College and University of Massachusetts health facilities.
 If a student needs more extensive testing or treatment, additional charges may apply and will be billed to the student’s health insurance carrier.
 Massachusetts law requires that all college students carry adequate health insurance.

 A fee for Amherst College’s Student Accident and Sickness Insurance Program appears on the tuition bill as an additional charge.
-If a family or student has other equivalent coverage for the student, the student may submit information confirming the coverage via the AJ Gallagher Insurance online waiver form, and if the coverage is acceptable, the insurance charge will be waived.
-(Visit https://www.gallagherstudent.com/students/ and follow instructions.)
+If a family or student has other equivalent coverage for the student, the student may submit information confirming the coverage via the Arthur J. Gallagher & Co. online waiver form, and if the coverage is acceptable, the insurance charge will be waived.
+(Visit www.gallagherstudent.com/students and follow instructions.)
 Paper waivers are not accepted.

 Additional information about medical coverage and health services is in the Student Health section of this handbook.
-For a complete description of NCAA and Club Catastrophic Coverages provided for athletes, contact the Department of Physical Education and Athletics.
+For a complete description of NCAA and Club Catastrophic Coverages provided for athletes, contact the Department of Physical Education and Athletics at (413) 542–8266.

-The college provides limited travel accident insurance, including medical evacuation and repatriation to students traveling on college or academic business, worldwide.
+The College provides limited travel accident insurance, including medical evacuation and repatriation to students traveling on College or academic business, worldwide.
 Worldwide travel assistance services are also available.
-Contact the Office of Student Affairs for details or online at: https://www.fivecolleges.edu/riskmgmt/studentrisk/travelassist.
+Contact the Office of Student Affairs for details or visit www.fivecolleges.edu/riskmgmt/field-trips-domestic-travel.

-A. For college-owned vehicles, the student driver must have permission from a faculty member, dean, coach or department head to drive a college vehicle; be legally licensed to operate it in the Commonwealth of Massachusetts; and be credentialed by the college to drive.
-More information is available on the Amherst College Campus Police website under “Community Services”/“Driver Credentialing” and here.
+A. For College-owned vehicles, the student driver must have permission from a faculty member, dean, coach or department head to drive a College vehicle; be legally licensed to operate it in the Commonwealth of Massachusetts; and be credentialed by the College to drive.
+More information is available on the Amherst College Police website under “Community Services”/“Driver Credentialing” and here.
 Procedures for claims can be found here.